-S.G: Similarly, to how my father encouraged my artistic V.S: Why are most of your paintings about sweets journey, parents should support and promote their children's interest by giving them access and opportunities to use different artistic mediums.
-Another thing that occurs a lot is that parents are apprehensive towards their child route, for example, medical sector or engineering.
+S.G: Similarly, to how my father encouraged my artistic V.S: Why are most of your paintings about sweets journey, parents should support and promote their children's interest by giving them access and opportunities S.G: With my paintings, I try to convey a sort of nostalgic to use different artistic mediums.
+Another thing that occurs a lot is that parents are apprehensive towards their child taking Art GCSE, as they believe that it is extremely difficult route, for example, medical sector or engineering.
 However, if your child is extremely passionate about art then it is the